Today's Lithium Price in India — July 16, 2026

 Lithium Price by Weight

-Today's Lithium rate is Two Rupees per gram.
-At this rate, 10 grams of Lithium costs Twenty Three Rupees.
+Today's Lithium rate is One Thousand Nine Hundred and Ninety Five Rupees per kilogram.
+At this rate, 100 grams of Lithium costs One Hundred and Ninety Nine Rupees.

 | Unit | Weight | Price (INR) | Price in Words |